Nate-Wessel/how2osm/readme.md

 OSM uses a _vector_ data model, not a _raster_ model.
 Rasters are pixels covering an area with a gradation of values.
 Vectors are discrete points and lines in space.
 In OSM, the fundamental types of spatial data are *nodes*, *ways*, and *relations*.

 * **Nodes**: Nodes or points have a single coordinate location.
 They may exist on their own or be members of the other types.
-You might map a post box as a node.
+You might map a [post box](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dpost_box) as a node.
 * **Ways**: Ways consist of an ordered series of two or more points.
 A way that starts and ends at different nodes is a line while one that starts and ends at the same node is often (but not always)  considered a closed polygon.
-You would probably map a street as a line, and a cemetery as a polygon.
+You would probably map a [street](https://wiki.openstreetmap.org/wiki/Key:highway) as a line, and a [cemetery](https://wiki.openstreetmap.org/wiki/Tag:landuse%3Dcemetery) as a polygon.
 * **Relations**: Relations are grouped collections of any of these data types, including, reflexively, relations.
 These are the most complex type.
 A tram route for example would be a relation.
 It has a route (the tracks it follows) and also some stops or platforms which could be represented as points or polygons along the route.
-Relations can also used be used to break up very large features like the shores of Lake Erie, which might otherwise cause your computer to overheat.
+Relations can also used be used to break up very large features like the [Great Lakes](https://wiki.openstreetmap.org/wiki/Great_Lakes), which might otherwise cause your computer to overheat.
 Or they can be used to describe multipolygon or multiline geometry types.

 ### Attributes (tags)